 Amazon River Cruise Bucket List Experience

 Yesterday, I had a dream come true bucket list experience.
 I have always wanted to see the beautiful pink dolphin of the Amazon river.
-I finally got to see them and experience them in their home.
+I finally got to see these dolphins in the wild amazon river and experience them in their home.
 They came very close and I could feel their smooth skin under my feet.
 Some people would get frightened from this.
 I was very much at ease with their presence.

 I felt a lot of hope for the planet after seeing the abundance of dolphins almost everywhere in the Amazon.
 My tour operator said with a smile “Yes, they are like dogs, they are everywhere.”
 The people here definitely care for them.
 They are fed fish quite often by tour operators (which is not really ideal, however, at least they are not being hunted or kept captive).
 There are also plenty of dolphins that don’t partake in free food.
 The river dolphins are always free to swim wherever they want.
 None are held against their will.
 As soon as the fish are gone, the dolphins usually take off too and enjoy the rest of their day.